ftso-express/fdc-client/README.md

 For each supported source of an attestation type, an url and an API key of a verifier server should be specified.
 In addition, LUT limit of the pair must be provided as a string representing a non-negative number smaller than $2^{64}$.

+Each verifier needs a designated queue that is assigned by it name.
+The same queue can be assigned to more than one verifier.

 ```toml
 # Verifiers for <attestationType>